 To summarize our stance at Digi, wed like to leave our readers with the following messages:

-- 5G is important, and a game-changer, but not imminent.
-There is an enormous amount of infrastructure that must be installed before 5G will be ready for prime time.
+- 5G is important, and a game-changer.
+There is an enormous amount of infrastructure that must be installed on the way to completion of 5G networks.
 We have our fingers on the pulse, and will keep you informed.

 - Edge compute is vitally important to IoT, and will support the scalability and success of future applications.